MJHR89/email-response-generator-template/README.md

 ### Test in a workspace
 Free sandboxes to test your app available by signing up to the developer program.
 Plus so much more support and developer tools!
 Grab yours [here](https://api.slack.com/developer-program)!

-### Join the workshop's channel
-Search for #tdx24-ai-app-workshop where we'll be sharing all the instructions and code snippets for the workshop.
-If you have any question please leave it in channel.

 ### Create a Personal Channel for Testing
-Once you’ve joined the workspace, create a channel named testing-yourName
+In your workspace, create a channel named testing-yourName

 ### OpenAI keys
 You can create them [here](https://platform.openai.com/api-keys).